DanielMoran98/Final-Year-Project/README.md

 # Final-Year-Project
-An electronic communications and resource management application for An Garda Síochána
+An Electronic Dispatch, Patrol and Resource System for Use Within an Garda Síochána

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites